1) The association bears the name "HFA - HAPIMAG HOLIDAY CLUB FOR SHAREHOLDERS“- ZVR - number 033085072 at the Federal Police Directorate Vienna.

 1) The Annual General Meeting takes place annually until May 31, at least 3 weeks before the Annual General Meeting of Hapimag-AG.
 Baar instead.

-2) An extraordinary general assembly is to be scheduled if Hapimag-AG.
-Baar, also arranges one, or within six weeks at the decision of the board or at the request of at least ten percent of the members or at the request of the invoices auditor.
+2) An extraordinary general meeting is to be scheduled if Hapimag AG.
+Baar, also an appointment, or within six weeks by resolution of the board of directors or upon application by at least ten% of the members or at the request of the invoice auditor.

 3) Both the ordinary and extraordinary general meetings must be invited to all members in writing at least three weeks before the date.
 The general assembly must be scheduled, stating the day's rules.
 The meeting is convened by the Management Board.

 4) Proposals for the General Assembly must be submitted to the Executive Board in writing at least 14 days before the date of the General Assembly.